-1st House 2nd House

-- 0 0 0 0 0 0

-Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.Conc.
-Enrolled Vetoed Chaptered
+-0--0--0--0--0- Policy Fiscal Floor Desk Policy Fiscal Floor Conf.Conc.
+Enrolled Vetoed Chapte

 Summary: The Meyers-Milias-Brown Act contains various provisions that govern collective bargaining of local represented employees and delegates jurisdiction to the Public Employment Relations Board to resolve disputes and enforce the statutory duties and rights of local public agency employers and employees.
 Current law requires the governing body of a public agency to meet and confer in good faith regarding wages, hours, and other terms and conditions of employment with representatives of recognized employee organizations.
 Current law requires the governing body of a public agency, and boards and commissions designated by law or by the governing body, to give reasonable written notice, except in cases of emergency, as specified, to each recognized employee organization affected of any ordinance, rule, resolution, or regulation directly relating to matters within the scope of representation proposed to be adopted by the governing body or the designated boards and commissions.
 This bill would require the governing body of a public agency, and boards and commissions designated by law or by the governing body of a public agency, to give the recognized employee organization no less than 120 days' written notice before issuing a request for proposals, request for quotes, or renewing or extending an existing contract to perform services that are within the scope of work of the job classifications represented by the recognized employee organization.
 The bill would require the notice to include specified information, including the anticipated duration of the contract.
-The bill would also require the public agency, if an emergency or other exigent circumstance prevents the public agency from providing the written notice described above, to provide as much advance notice as is practicable under the circumstances.
-(Based on 05/23/2025 text)
+(Based on 01/28/2025 text)